xbezrukovx/searchengine/README.md

 # Search Engine
 The search engine is a Spring application (running on any server or computer) that works with a locally installed MySQL database.
-It has a simple web interface and API through which you can manage and receive search results for a query
+It has a simple web interface and API through which you can manage and receive search results for a query.
 ## ✨ Features
 - Ability to search by query
 - Indexing of sites and pages;